cgoldberg/sauceclient/README.rst

  * Temporary Storage
  * Tunnels

-*sauceclient* is *not* used for running your tests on Sauce Labs' service.
+*sauceclient* is not used for *running* tests on Sauce Labs' service.
 (That is done via `Selenium WebDriver`_).

 .. _Selenium WebDriver: selenium_on_sauce.html